President00007/Ryujinx-setup---complete-tutorial-for-Animal-Crossing-New-Horizons/README.md

+> [!IMPORTANT]
+> If you're not there already, and if you consider our effort, we would really appreciate if you joined our [Animal Crossing Discord server](https://discord.gg/actreasurehub).
+We have a really cozy and nice community, owned by @melymels94, with the help of the co-owner @agusguzi and our head mod [Kristy](https://github.com/rice-krispy2).
+We'll be very happy to see new faces around :D

 In this tutorial, i'll explain in detail how to fully set up your Ryujinx emulator.

 If you came from the [Ryujinx Installer Tool](https://github.com/rice-krispy2/ACTH-Installer) you can skip to the ["setup save" section of this readme](https://github.com/President00007/Ryujinx-setup---complete-tutorial-for-Animal-Crossing-New-Horizons/blob/main/README.md#moving-your-animal-crossing-new-horizons-save-from-a-yuzu-based-emulator)